 Describe in detail each of the facilities that the County plans to use to house or confine the target population at varying levels of offense severity and treatment need, and improvements to accommodate long-term commitments.
 Facility information shall also include information on how the facilities will ensure the safety and protection of youth having different ages, genders, special needs, and other relevant characteristics.
 (WIC 1995 (4) )

 Youth Development Academy will be located at East Mesa Juvenile Detention Facility (EMJDF).
 EMJDF is a secure juvenile facility in the Otay Mesa area of San Diego.
-The facility opened in June of 2004 and has been the home of the Youthful Offender Unit, serving youth between the ages of 16-20 who before the passage of SB 81 in 2007 would have been sent to the Division of Juvenile Justice (CDCR DJJ) as non-WIC 707(b) offenders.
+The facility opened in June of 2004 and has been the home of the Youthful Offender Unit, a Division of Juvenile Justice alternative serving youth who before the passage of SB 81 in 2007, would have been sent to the Division of Juvenile Justice.

 EMJDF consists of 10 separate housing units.
 Youth are assigned to a housing unit based on classification criteria such as age, the youth’s physical size, level of delinquency/sophistication, and gender, with the aim of providing for the safety of all youth.
 Absent other overriding considerations, youth committed to secure youth treatment will be housed in units which are specially dedicated to delivering this treatment program.